feramjo-webdev/react-shopping-cart/README.md

 ### React Shopping Cart

-This is a simple React cart project built using useReducer.
+A simple React cart system with useReducer.
-It includes features to add, remove, and update product quantities in the cart.
+Features include adding/removing items, updating quantities, and real-time total updates.

-More improvements and refactor coming soon.
+Refactored logic using Map object to display products in the reducer for improved performance.